What's in Microsoft.VisualBasic for C# Developers: Part 6 - Networks

-The Network class is an interesting set of wrappers around other classes in .NET which is useful for simplification of certain actions:
+The Network class is an interesting set of wrappers around other classes in .NET, which is useful for simplifying certain actions:

 DownloadFile & UploadFile

-These two methods are interesting in that the wrap the WebClient class which make it much easier to use while still giving a lot of flexibility.
-This isn’t the most robust way to work with the HTTP (download) & FTP (upload) but it is very useful.
-For example the easiest way to download a file:
+These two methods are interesting in that they wrap the WebClient class, which makes it much easier to use while still giving a lot of flexibility.
+This isn’t the most robust way to work with HTTP (download) and FTP (upload), but it is very useful.
+For example, the easiest way to download a file:

 Network network = new Network();